RobertNorthard/robertnorthard.github.io/privacy-policy.md

 <h2>Log Files</h2>

 <p>
 As with many websites we collect and use data contained in log files.
-This includes your Internet Protocol (IP) addres, the browser you visit the site from, and which pages you visited throughout the site.
+This includes your Internet Protocol (IP) address, the browser you visit the site from, and which pages you visited throughout the site.

 CloudFlare (https://www.cloudflare.com/privacypolicy/) is the content delivery network (CDN) we use for optimising traffic distribution.